carlosfrias/apigee-opdk-setup-ansible-controller/README.md

 Requirements
 ------------

-* This role uses properties to generate a basic ansible.cfg, sensible defaults are provided.
+* This role uses properties to generate a basic ansible.cfg; defaults are provided.
 * The `remote_user` variable must be provided.
 * Templates for credentials.yml and customer-properties.yml are provided as a starting point.